How to write a scientific article.

 Materials and Methods – This section is basically a protocol in the past tense.
 It usually comes before the Results so it allows you to mention the methods-used very fleetingly in the Results section so that your focus there remains on interpreting the significance of your results.

 References – References should be ‘precise and to the point’, which in slightly out-of-date English used to be the meaning of the word ‘nice’.
 References should be nice to the reader in the modern sense too.
 References should be there for the reason that the reader might want to look up what you have said.
 Journal editors and readers prefer avoiding too many references.
 Journal editors do not want to print two pages of titles and authors.
-Readers do not want sentences clumsily punctuated by numbers or first-author names.
+Readers do not want sentences clumsily punctuated by numbers or first-author names. so my take home message is reduce references to a minimum and try to do without them (terms and conditions apply).
 Avoid placing references in the middle of sentences.
 References can be made to appear at sentence ends by splitting what are otherwise probably overly long or complex sentences in two.
 Avoid having more than 1-3 references in any one place.
 Again if you have 6 references to point the reader to at the end of a sentence there is probably more that you haven’t said about these references that you should make another sentence for the readers about.
 A six-reference ‘dump’ at the end of a sentence is akin to over-preliminary data in a results section. it is an unprocessed note-to-self that needs further work before presenting to the reader (see advice in next paragraph).
 A trick to avoid citing six references by the same author is to refer to most recent and add ..’and references therein’.
 If the recent paper only cites four of the five you can reduce your citations to the recent one and the one that was missed with this phrase.

 Reference software packages such as Endnote are easy to use and essential to use because they are so good.
-I recommend a third and final thinking point before subjecting your manuscript to scrutiny by peers, professionals (like myself) and journals.
+I recommend a third and final thinking point before subjecting your manuscript to scrutiny by peers, freelance editors (like myself) and journals (reviewers and editors).
 That is the following – Your references are a fingerprint of your paper and you should master them just as you master your Introduction, Results and Discussion.
 If you go to ‘Output Styles’ in Endnote and choose ‘Annotated’ you can print up all the Abstracts of the papers you have cited in one go.

 I suggest you then read your sequence of abstracts like a paper, with a marker and pen, for a final distillation of your thoughts.
 You will find there are References to leave out and things in other Abstracts you should mention in the text and further papers that you should read in more detail right now to complete your visual assessment of your scientific buffet.
 This may all lead you to look at references within your references that you had not previously considered.
 Reading your own reference list (at least at the Abstract level) is the third and final reflection point where the writing process feeds in to improve your science, as once noted over 50 years ago.